 Financial Aid for Masters & Education Specialist Students

 Financial aid options available to MEd, MT,and EdS students include loans and federal work-study options described on the website for Student Financial Services.
-At the school and departmental levels, master’s and education specialist students are encouraged to speak to their advisors and principal investigators (PI’s) regarding potential paid positions on grant-funded projects at the Curry School and throughout the University.
+For a listing of specific options available to those completing teacher licensure programs, please visit the latest version of the Financial Resources for Teacher Ed Students page.
+At the school and departmental levels, master’s and education specialist students are encouraged to speak to their advisors and principal investigators (PIs) regarding potential paid positions on grant-funded projects at the Curry School and throughout the University.

 - Full and partial scholarships provided to students to receive a Master's degree in Science Education teaching high school students.

 - America Reads is a unique work-study opportunity at Curry.